MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ## Prerequisites

 CRM administrators must access administrator settings from the Sales app in Teams.
-More information: [Administrator settings for Sales solution in Microsoft 365 Copilot](administrator-settings-sales-app.md)
+More information: [Administrator settings for Sales in Microsoft 365 Copilot](administrator-settings-sales-app.md)

 ## Add a new record type (or a Salesforce object)